Skip to main content

 If you notice that you are having signs or symptoms of depression or worsened depression, suicidal thoughts, or other mood changes while taking Otezla, contact your doctor immediately.
 Your family members should also help to monitor you for these changes.
 Before starting treatment with Otezla, tell your doctor if you have ever had problems with mood or depression.

 Weight loss can be a significant side effect with Otezla.
-Your doctor will monitor your body weight regularly, and decide if it is safe for you to remain on Otezla.
+Your doctor will monitor your or your child's body weight regularly, and decide if it is safe to remain on Otezla.

 In clinical studies, about 4.6% to 6.1% of patients stopped treatment due to any side effect, compared to 1.2% to 4.9% for placebo-treated patients.